signalogic/SigSRF_SDK/mediaTest_readme.md

  - "accelerated time" for bulk pcap handling
  - return audio content type from codecs (only for codecs that support this)

-Bug fixes including:
+Bug fixes:

  - keyboard handling inside containers
- - codec type auto-detection
+ - codec type auto-detection (some cases wrongly detected)

 3Q-4Q 2022 - new releases of pktlib, voplib, mediaMin, and mediaTest, including: